ft/ufw/doc/pages/cmake.md

 It is possible to do all of this setup without `mmh`.
 But it is recommended to use it, if only for convenience.
 Also note, that depending on the concrete scenario, it is possible to strip down this boilerplate a lot.
+For more information about `mmh` see @ref develmmh.

 ## CMake Modules {#cmakemodules}